Eagle Labs Site Return Policy

 - When using equipment (coffee machines, printers, conference phones) wash your hands thoroughly before and after use.
 Maker Space equipment must only be used if you have been trained to do so and signed off by an Eagle Labs Engineer.

-- If, due to the ongoing crisis or otherwise, Barclays deems that it and/or its partners are unable to staff an Eagle Lab site appropriately, then it may elect (at its discretion) to close or restrict access (and/or services) at such site for a period of time, in which case Barclays will seek to notify any members that may be affected as soon as reasonably practicable.
+- If Barclays deems that it and/or its partners are unable to staff an Eagle Lab site appropriately, then it may elect (at its discretion) to close or restrict access (and/or services) at such site for a period of time, in which case Barclays will seek to notify any members that may be affected as soon as reasonably practicable.

-- We recommend you wear a face covering when moving around the site.
-Wearing masks is important in all communal areas and lifts, and particularly where social distancing guidelines cannot be maintained, but is not required when at your desk or in a meeting room.
-Members who meet the exception criteria set by Government will not be expected to wear a face covering so please do let us know if this applies to you.
+- We recommend you continue to wear a face covering when moving around the site.
+Wearing masks is important in all communal areas and lifts, and particularly you may not be able to avoid close contact with people you don’t normally meet, but is not required when at your desk or in a meeting room.

 Working from home guidance:

-As a reminder, the updated Government guidance on working from home is here and here and states:
+As a reminder, the updated Government guidance on working from home is here: